-Unlike most databases built on-top Big Data supports platforms.
-HRDBMS operations and serializable transactions.
-HRDBMS runs a lock manager, transaction and manager on manager. log coordinator and worker node.
-Additionally, each coordinator runs an XA manager that is responsible for coordinating commits using a hierarchical twophase commit (2PC) protocol.
-While HRDBMS does support serializable transactions and DML, this has not been our main focus, and thus the performance and scalability of OLTP has not been thoroughly evaluated yet.
+Unlike most databases built on-top Big Data platforms, HRDBMS supports DML operations and serializable transac- tions.
+HRDBMS lock runs a manager, transaction manager, and log manager on every coordinator and worker node.
+Additionally, each coordinator runs an XA manager that is responsible for coordinating commits using a hierarchical two-phase commit (2PC) protocol.
+While support serializable HRDBMS does transactions and DML, this has not been our main focus, and thus the performance and scalability of OLTP has not been thoroughly evaluated yet.

 Lock Manager.
-HRDBMS achieves serializability and weaker isolation levels (such as repeatable read and read committed) via page-level locks using two lock-modes (shared and exclu- sive).
-We use a standard SS2PL locking protocol [9] (i.e., locks are held until transactions commit) to serializability.
+HRDBMS achieves serializability and weaker isolation levels as repeatable read and read committed) via page-level locks using two lock-modes (shared and exclu- sive).
+We use a standard SS2PL locking protocol [9] (i.e., locks are held until transactions commit) to ensure serializability.
 The lock manager running on a node is only responsible for granting locks on that node.
 If a lock request fails on a node (due to deadlock or timeout), that lock manager will inform the XA manager on the coordinator handling the transaction.
 The XA manager will then initiate a cluster-wide rollback of the transaction.
-The lock managers currently implement local deadlock detection via a waitfor graph [31] and timeout to prevent deadlocks with multiple nodes involved.
+The lock managers currently implement local deadlock detection via a wait-for graph [31] and timeout to prevent deadlocks with multiple nodes involved.
 By default deadlock detection runs once a minute.

 XA Manager and Transaction Manager.
 The XA man- ager on a coordinator acts as the global transaction manager keeping track of all active transactions that initiated from that coordinator.
 For each transaction it tracks which nodes are involved in this transaction.
-If a transaction T is to be committed or rolled back, the XA manager initiates a two- phase commit (2PC) process.
+If a transaction T is to be committed or rolled back, the XA manager initiates a twophase commit (2PC) process.
 HRDBMS uses a hierarchical 2PC protocol similar to the one used in System R [35], i.e., all 2PC communication is based on our tree topology.
 The advantage of our tree topology is that messages can be quickly broadcasted to a large number of nodes, and that responses are aggregated before they are returned to the coordinator.
-This effectively reduces amount of work and network communication at the coordinator.
+This effectively reduces the amount of work and network communication coordinator.
 First, a PREPARE message is sent to all nodes involved in the transaction.

-Each node prepares the commit (or signals abort) and waits for a response from all nodes to which it forwarded the prepare message (its children in the tree topology).
-If the prepare processing on a node is successful and it receives positive responses from all of its children, then it returns a positive response to its parent.
+Each node prepares commit (or signals abort) and waits for a response from all nodes to which it forwarded the prepare message children in the tree topology).
+If the processing on a node is prepare successful and it receives positive responses from all of its children, then it returns a positive response to its parent.
 Only if all responses are positive, the coordinator sends a COMMIT message to all involved nodes.
 When a node receives a PREPARE, COMMIT, or ROLLBACK message, the transaction manager on that node that processes the necessary actions.
 This includes 1) requesting the buffer manager to unpin pages, 2) requesting the lock manager to release locks, and 3) requesting the log manager to persist entries to the write-ahead log.